 Spiritual India, rich in holy places, traditions and rituals, offers much for those seeking knowledge and awareness.
 Visit these popular sacred destinations of various faiths to maximize your spiritual experience in India.

-Varanasi, in the state of Uttar Pradesh, is one of the seven sacred Hindu cities with a very old history.
+Varanasi is one of the seven sacred Hindu cities with a very ancient history.
 Known as the city of Lord Shiva, the god of creation and destruction, it’s believed that anyone who dies here will be liberated from the cycle of reincarnation.
 The fascinating thing about this mystical city is that its rituals are revealed openly along the many riverside ghats.
 It's an intense city that attracts Hindu pilgrims and foreigners alike.
-Consider staying at a riverside hotel for a more immersive experience.
+Plan you trip there with this Varanasi travel guide.

 AddressRishikesh, Uttarakhand, India

 Rishikesh, the birthplace of yoga, is a popular place to come and meditate, do yoga, and learn about other aspects of Hinduism.
-It’s situated on the banks of the Ganges River, surrounded by hills on three sides, not far from Haridwar in Uttarakhand.
+It’s situated a short distance upriver from Haridwar, surrounded by hills on three sides.
 Rishikesh lures those seeking knowledge and peace with its numerous ashrams and yoga institutes.
-It's particularly popular with spiritual seeking foreigners, while Haridwar holds more significance for Hindu pilgrims.
+It especially draws spiritual-seeking foreigners, while Haridwar holds more significance for Hindu pilgrims.
 Because of their close proximity, many people come to Rishikesh and Haridwar in the same visit.
+Plan your trip there with this Rishikesh travel guide.
 There are Rishikesh hotels and guesthouses for all budgets so you can find a great place to stay.

 AddressAmritsar, Punjab, India